bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Hostile - Malice
 		- [ ] **Malice**
 			- [ ] Basically a counter which increments when Charon is mad, once it peaks, do a negative thing and reset the counter.
-			- [ ] Trigger point - Immediately after using a power.
-Remove control from player (disable active ability, ignore clicks).
-Slam firsts on table.
-Shout "Enough!" (wait) "It's my turn now!".
-Wait for any unresolved coin flips to finish.
-Then perform Malice ability.
+			- [ ] Graphical effect when Malice activates:
+				- [ ] Slams fist.
+				- [ ] Fog
+				- [ ] Screen shake
+				- [ ] Enough!
+				- [ ] It's my turn now!
+				- [ ] (do effect)
+				- [ ] malice = 0, return control
+			- [ ] Ensure that we don't get any buggy behavior - possibly wait for any pending flips to finish before resolving malice attack.
+			- [ ] Increases...
-			- [ ] Increases when you land heads from a toss flip; trigger a god power, or payoff a coin on heads.
+				- [ ] When a coin pays off souls on heads
+				- [x] When you use a power.
+				- [x] At the end of each round.
-			- [ ] Increases slightly faster at level 2 Ante and slighty faster still at level 3 Ante.
+			- [x] Increases slightly faster at level 2 Ante and slighty faster still at level 3 Ante.
 Increases even faster during Trials specifically (probably 2x)
-			- [ ] Decreased when you end the round (by half).
+			- [x] Decreased when you end the round (by a lot).
-			- [ ] Decreases to 0 after Charon activates.
+			- [x] Decreases to 0 after Charon activates.
-			- [ ] If above 100 after payoff, decrease to 90 or so (essentially, don't trigger immediately at the start of the following round!)
+			- [x] If above 100 after payoff, decrease to 90 or so (essentially, don't trigger immediately at the start of the following round!)
 			- [ ] Visual graphical effects to imply when Charon is getting angry - flames, particles, darkening screen, etc.
-				- [ ] Indicator at 50%, 70%, and 90%.
+				- [ ] Indicator at 50%, 70%, 80%, and 85%, 90%, 95%.
+				- [ ] Quick fade between effects, at discrete points.
 			- [ ] **Malice effect ideas:**
 				- [ ] Turn all payoffs to tails
 				- [ ] Turn half powers to tails